Gifty Anti: Personal life

 Gifty is a native of Cape Coast in the Central Region but was born and bred in Tema, the Greater Accra Region of Ghana.
+She is the last born of a family of eight.
 Due to economic hardship, she hawked and engaged in carpentry works to earn a living.

 Gifty is married to Nana Ansah Kwao IV, Chief of Akwamu Adumasa.
-Their Marriage ceremony happened at the Trinity Baptist Church on the 25th October, 2015.
-She gave birth to her first child on 11 August, 2017.
+Their marriage ceremony happened at the Trinity Baptist Church on 25 October 2015.
+She gave birth to her first child on 11 August 2017.
 Their daughter, Nyame Anuonyam, is such a pride of hers and expresses so much joy in having a miracle child, even at her age.

-She had receive honours and a new title.
-The new title FBI was conferred on her after she was awarded a Fellowship of the Boardroom Institute, FBI, by the Accra Business school.
-She is called Oheneyere FBI Dr Gifty Anti [15].
+She received honours and a new title which was conferred on her after being awarded a Fellowship of the Boardroom Institute (FBI) by the Accra Business school.
+She is called Oheneyere FBI Dr Gifty Anti.

 Education

 Gifty Anti had her basic education at Tema community 8 "Number 1" Basic School.
 She then proceeded to Mfantsiman Girls Secondary School where she served as an entertainment prefect.
 Also, she is an alumnus of the Ghana Institute of Journalism of which she served as Women’s Commissioner.
+She also has a master's degree in international journalism from City, University of London.

 Career

-Ms Anti began her media career as an intern at the Ghana News Agency, then moved on to the Ghanaian Times as an intern.
+Gifty began her media career as an intern at the Ghana News Agency, then moved on to the Ghanaian Times as an intern.
 She later worked as an intern at the Ghana Broadcasting Corporation (GBC), where she was also offered the option to do her national service.